Skip to content

 Meanwhile, Agricultural Program Coordinating Officer Nicasio Baucas encouraged the beneficiaries to indulge themselves in community participation by multiplying the numbers of sheep as expected by the program.

-“Sapay lang kuma ta mapaado yu etuy a gatad, ta mamatiak nga iti pagturungan na etuy nga gatad ket haan lang nga para karne nu di kitdi mapaado tapno pakaiwarasan na,” he ended.
+“Sapay lang kuma ta mapaado yu etuy a gatad, ta mamatiak nga iti pagturungan na etuy nga gatad ket haan lang nga para karne nu di kitdi mapaado tapno pakaiwarasan na,” [I hope that you will be able to multiply the animal stock.
+I believe that this will not only serve mainly for consumption but to further boost the numbers of animal stock to expand its value] he ended.

 Municipal Livestock Coordinator Rjay Herrera also conducted a briefing on the duties and responsibilities of the recipients.